-#11 Use Lower Reps For Faster Strength Gains
+#11 Use A Lower Rep Range For Faster Strength Gains

 By focusing on lower reps you can peak your strength to new heights.
 Just remember that you can only hold a peak for so long before you have to back the weight down.
 That’s why they call it a peak after all, if you don’t back off the mountain you’re going to fall off.

-The only issue with lower reps is you’re more prone to injury and fatigue.
+The only issue with a lower rep range is you’re more prone to injury and fatigue.
 If your form is off even a little you’re going to notice just how easy it is to get injured!

 #12 Don’t Forget Sub-Maximal Training

-As great as training heavier is for overall strength, you can’t train super intense for an extended period of time.
+As great as training with heavier weights is for overall strength, you can’t train super intensely for an extended period of time.
 This is where Sub-Maximal training comes into play!